flashcode/gitchart/README.md

 ## Install

-The script can run with either Python 2.x or 3.x (tested with Python 2.6, 2.7 and 3.2).

-Only [Pygal](http://pygal.org/) is required.
-Install it with this command:
+The script requires Python >= 2.7 and [Pygal](http://pygal.org/), which can be installed with this command:

     # pip install pygal

+Note: cairosvg is required to generate PNG files.

 ## Examples